Chief Operating Officer

 Director of UK Consultancy and Knowledge Transfer at the UCL Institute of Education.
 A wealth of experience within the education sector, supporting schools and developing CPD practice for teaching.

-Previously the Chair of Governors at Earlham Primary School, with 27 years experience of governance in Newham.
-Julian is Head of Estates at the London School of Economics.
+Previously the Chair of Governors at Earlham Primary School, with over 30 years experience of governance in Newham.
+Julian is Director of Estates at the London School of Economics.

 Daulat studied Aeronautical Engineering and became a software engineer in the Aerospace Industry.
 He has worked with technology and operating model design and management for a number of major organisations across energy, engineering, public sector and financial services for fifteen years.
 Currently, Daulat is with KPMG consulting where he is leading a large banking operating model transformation.